alcideio/advisor/deploy/vault-integration/Readme.md

   5. `exit`
 ---
 ### Alcide Advisor
-  1. create a namespace (if not allready exists)
+  1. create a namespace (if not already exists)
   ```
-  kubectl create namespace alcide
+  kubectl create namespace alcide-advisor
   ```
   2. edit the cornjob chart.
 S3 bucket name with the appropriate one:
   > containers -> name: alcide-cli -> env -> name: S3_DESTINATION -> value